 Once again, an image of a boiling pot came into my head.

 He said, “I told you that was not the right hotel truck…it had Treetop Hotel on the side of the truck.”
-Me, I was thinking, they’ll drop us off at our hotel.
+Me, I was thinking they’ll drop us off at our hotel.
 Where I came up with this idea is illusive to me now.

-We both chalked up our dilemma to being in a third world country and applauded ourselves for being flexible.
+We both chalked up our dilemma to being in a third-world country and applauded ourselves for being flexible.

 After all, we were on an adventure, right?
-We would get to our hotel later, after we had visited the volcano.
+We would get to our hotel later after we had visited the volcano.
 Somehow.

 It was one of the most spectacular adventures of my life.
 And standing on the edge of this volcano was thrilling and terrifying.

-As night fell, everyone started getting into trucks to return to the places they would sleep that night.
+As night fell, everyone started getting into trucks to return to where they would sleep that night.
 We agreed to pay one of the drivers $50 to take us to our hotel.
 At this point, I didn't give a flip about how much it cost.
 We had just had a riveting experience of being so close to an active volcano.

-It was dark now and we just wanted to get back to our hotel, take a shower, and savor the events of the day.
+It was dark now, and we just wanted to get back to our hotel, take a shower, and savor the events of the day.

-After riding all day in the back of the truck, when the last tourists had been dropped off at their "hotels," we for the first time that day hopped into the truck cab, encouraged by the two remaining Ni-Vanuatu men.
+After riding all day in the back of the truck, when the last tourists had been dropped off at their "hotels," we, for the first time that day, hopped into the truck cab, encouraged by the two remaining Ni-Vanuatu men.

 But he was tired, we knew the roads were hideously bumpy, we knew it was going to be a long ride, but we were trusting AND we let our guard down.

-One of the men said, it’s okay, you can leave your stuff in the back.”
+One of the men said, it’s okay.
+You can leave your stuff in the back.”
 So we did.

-I looked over at my husband whose face I could barely see although he was right next to me, looking for reassurance.
+I looked over at my husband, whose face I could barely see, although he was right next to me, looking for reassurance.
 At least we were together, I told myself.

 The “gasoline station” was a large white plastic tub with a spout on the side of the road.
 That much I could see when they turned the headlights back on.